Delta Dental Institute announced the Oral Health Diversity Fund Awardees

 Dedicated to increasing the number of Indigenous Dentists in the United States

 American Indian/Alaska Natives (AI/AN) are considered underrepresented minorities (URM) in the field of dentistry, with only 0.2 percent of the active U.S. dentists in 2012 identifying as AI/AN.
-Evidence suggests that improving workforce diversity promotes social justice as well as increasing access, health equity, and health care quality, particularly for minority populations (Institute of Medicine, 2004)*.

 More about SAID Members